 This is the ultimate celiac handbook.
 Not only does it contain authoritative, up-to-date information on where celiac research stands today, where it came from, and where it’s headed, but it also comes with excellent advice and tips for living a full, healthy life without gluten. –Patrick Bennett

 Flying with Food Allergies: What You Need to Know

 Author Laurel Francoeur is an attorney and her strengths in this book are chapters that lay out a food-allergic passenger’s rights (and, at times, lack of) under disability laws, how to make a complaint to the DOT, and smart flying precautions.
 She explains that you also cannot be refused the right to board just because a condition “may offend, annoy, or inconvenience” other passengers.

-As the editor of a magazine that advocates for allergy airline policies that will reduce food allergy risks at 55,000 feet, I do find too much emphasis here on airborne allergen risk.
+As the editor of Allergic Living, which advocates for allergy airline policies that will reduce food allergy risks at 35,000 feet, I do find too much emphasis here on airborne allergen risk.
 As a pivotal study has shown, hundreds of vacuum-sealed packages need to be opened simultaneously for the level of peanut dust to be significant enough for a severe reaction in a plane’s cabin.

 A Little Bit Can Hurt – The Shocking Truth About Food Allergies